 - 0.8 – State had banned large gatherings but lifted all restrictions;

-- 0.4 – State has banned gatherings of 10 participants or more;
+- 0.4 – State has expanded gatherings limit to 25 participants or below 25 participants;

-- 0.2 – State has banned gatherings of 5 participants or more;
+- 0.2 – State has banned gatherings of 5 or 10 participants or more;

 - 0 – State has banned all gatherings.

-- 1 – State has never closed restaurants and bars due to COVID-19;
+- 1 – State has never closed restaurants due to COVID-19;

-- 0.75 – State had closed but fully re-opened restaurants and bars;
+- 0.75 – State had closed but fully re-opened restaurants;

 - 0.5 – State had closed but reopened for limited dine-in service with capacity limits;